Search continues in brutal Manhattan attack on Asian woman heading to church

 It happened just before noon Monday in front of 360 West 43rd Street in Midtown, and police are hoping to identify the assailant in the unprovoked and vicious assault.

 Authorities say the victim was kicked and fell to the ground as the suspect made anti-Asian statements toward her.
-He then repeatedly struck her while she was on the ground.
+He then repeatedly struck her while she was on the ground, saying "(Expletive) you.
+You don't belong here."

+The man fled the scene, and workers across the street said a man chased down the assailant to confront him -- but the perpetrator pulled a knife and got away.

 ALSO READ | New Jersey superintendent accused of dismissing BLM, anti-Asian hate as political issues